Are you legal drinking age in your country?

 1

-Agave Maximiliana grows between the flora and fauna of the region; plants are treated in a naturally way without the use of insecticides and other chemical additives, and are allowed to grow to the rhythm of nature until that the agave reaches maturity, which happens between 8 and 12 years.
+The agave plants grow between the flora and fauna of the region; plants are treated in a naturally way without the use of insecticides and other chemical additives, and are allowed to grow to the rhythm of nature until that the agave reaches maturity, which happens between 8 and 12 years.

-Since this kind of agave is reproduced sexually (by seeds) its diversity genetics is greater, and therefore, it is more likely to survive to environmental changes and lower risk inheriting genetic diseases.
-Part of the plantation is allowed to flourish, thus favoring the fauna pollinator, mainly to bats, hummingbirds and bees, who feed on sweet nectar offered in the flowers of the quiot and spread the pollen to other plants for their fertilization.
+Since this kind of agave (Maximiliana) is reproduced sexually (by seeds) its diversity genetics is greater, and therefore, it is more likely to survive to environmental changes and lower risk inheriting genetic diseases.
+Part of the plantation is allowed to flourish, thus favoring the fauna pollinator, mainly to bats, hummingbirds and bees, who feed on sweet nectar offered in the flowers of the stem and spread the pollen to other plants for their fertilization.

 2